casework/CASE/examples/file.md

 property bundles that provide further detail on how the Trace pointed to by the `source` property is related to the Trace pointed to by the `target` property (e.g., where within the target was the source contained).

-For the extraction of a file within a [file system](../glossary.md#file-system) (EXT4, NTFS, TAR, etc) we use the property bundle **FileSystem**.
-This proeprty bundle will contain file path information needed to extract the file out of the file system.
+For the extraction of a file within a [file system](../glossary.md#file-system) (EXT4, NTFS, TAR, etc) we use the property bundle **PathRelation**.
+This property bundle will contain file path information needed to extract the file out of the file system.

 For encryption steps, we use the **Encryption** property bundle which provide the